gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 6. Karmada Scheduler
 7. Member Cluster

+#### Karmada Control Plane
+The Karmada Control Plane consists of:
+* Karmada API Server
+* Karmada Controller Manager
+* Karmada Scheduler
+* etcd

 #### Karmada API Server
 The aggregate API server is an extended API server implemented using Kubernetes API Aggregation Layer technology.
 It offers Cluster API and related sub-resources, such as cluster/status and cluster/proxy, it implements advanced capabilities like Aggregated Kubernetes API which can be used to access member clusters through karmada-apiserver.

 #### Karmada Controller Manager
-The karmada-controller-manager runs various custom controller processes.
+The karmada-controller-manager runs various controller processes.
 The controllers watch Karmada objects and then talk to the underlying clusters' API servers to create regular Kubernetes resources.
 The controllers are listed at Karmada Controllers.